jsuhhome/WebDriverIoTemplate/README.md

 This is where to store config data

 1. You can store usernames/passwords.
-Passwords should instead maybe retrieved in some vault.
+Ideally, passwords should instead be retrieved via some vault.
-2. Any of these config fields can overridden in the command line --user1 USER1 --password1 PASSWORD1.
+2. Any of these config fields can be overridden in the command line --user1 USER1 --password1 PASSWORD1.
 This will take precedence over the values stored in config.json.
 3. Configure the "ENV" to LOCAL/LOCAL_DOCKER/DEV/QA1/PROD.

 ### Webstorm